Supporters' group: South Asia

 The India national football team has a supporters' group called the Blue Pilgrims.
 They were formed with a motive to support the national team and the U-17 team during the 2017 U17 World Cup held in India.

-Mariners' Base Camp and East Bengal Ultras are the ultras fan group of Mohun Bagan A.C. and East Bengal respectively, two of the oldest football clubs in Asia.
+Mariners' Base Camp and East Bengal Ultras are the ultras fan group of Mohun Bagan Super Giant and East Bengal FC respectively, two of the oldest football clubs in Asia.
 Derbies of the two clubs called as Kolkata Derby often witness record breaking spectator, one such moment was during 1997 Kolkata Derby in the Federation Cup Semi-final, where a recorded crowd of 131,781 turned up for the match while the official capacity of the stadium was 120,000.
 Fans of the clubs formed in the early 2010's also created ultras fan group, like Manjappada, which supports Kerala Blasters FC, West Block Blues, which supports Bengaluru FC and some more.

-Active supporters' groups in India
+Among the Bangladeshi Active Supporters' groups, there is Bashundhara Kings Ultras, which supports Bashundhara Kings, and Bangladeshi Football Ultras, which supports the Bangladesh national football team.